isabella232/gatsby-site/src/collections/blogposts/2017-06-13-building-a-vr-shop-part-2.markdown

 permalink: /blog/building-a-vr-shop-part-2/
 author: Thijs Kuilman
 ---
-### Building a VR shop - Part 2: Building an interactive VR World

 In the first blog, we learned about applying VR technologies to the web browser.
 In this blog, we will take a look at creating interesting and interactive VR worlds.